eendebakpt/oapackage/README.md

 Data format
 -----------

 Arrays are stored in plain files or binary files.
 For text files the first line contains the number of columns, the number of rows and the number of arrays (or -1 if the number of arrays is not specified).
 Then for each array a single line with the index of the array, followed by N lines containing the array.
 The binary format is suitable for storing a very high numbers of arrays and supports random access.
-Also see the file FORMAT.txt
+Also see the file `FORMAT.txt`.

 To examine the result files one can use the oacat tool from the package, or the standard UNIX utilities cat, less, head and tail.